matteo-rizzo/matteo-rizzo-academic-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am a PhD Student in Computer Science at the [University of British Columbia (UBC)](www.ubc.ca).
-Previously, I obtained a BSc and an MSc in Computer Science at the [University of Padua](https://www.unipd.it/) (both summa cum laude).
+I am a PhD Student in Computer Science at [Ca' Foscari University ]([www.ubc.ca](https://www.unive.it/)).
+Previously, I worked on DL interpretability at the University of British Columnia.
+Unfortunately, I had to interrupt the that PhD path due to health issues.
+I obtained a BSc and an MSc in Computer Science at the [University of Padua](https://www.unipd.it/) (both summa cum laude).